entando/entando-docs/vuepress/docs/v6.3/docs/reference/entando-cli.md

   - Dectivate using: ~/.entando/ent/quickstart/cli/v6.3.0/deactivate

 > Available commands:
+  - app                  => Helps managing an EntandoApp
-  - app-info             => Displays information about an entando app | Syntax: (run "ent app-info --help")
+  - app-info             => Displays information about an entando app
   - bundler              => Wrapper for the ENT private installation of the entando bundle tool.
-  - check-env            => Checks the environment for required dependencies and settings | Syntax: (run "ent check-env --help")
+  - check-env            => Checks the environment for required dependencies and settings
-  - diag                 => Runs some diagnostic and collects the related info in a tgz file | Syntax: ent-diag namespace
+  - diag                 => Runs some diagnostic and collects the related info in a tgz file
-  - help                 => Helps in having help | Syntax: ent-help
+  - help                 => Helps in having help
-  - host                 => Helps managing the system that hosts the quickstart VM | Syntax: (run "ent host --help")
+  - host                 => Helps managing the system that hosts the quickstart VM
   - jhipster             => Wrapper for the ENT private installation of jhipster.
-  - kubectl              => Helper for using kubectl in ent managed scenarios | Syntax: (run "ent kubectl --help")
+  - kubectl              => Helper for using kubectl in ent managed scenarios
   - npm                  => Wrapper for the ENT private installation of npm.
 This is mostly for internal use
-  - pod-info             => Displays infomations related to a set of pods | Syntax: (run "ent pod-info --help")
+  - pod                  => Displays information related to a set of pods
-  - prj                  => Helps managing Entando bundle projects | Syntax: (run "ent prj --help")
+  - prj                  => Helps managing Entando bundle projects
-  - quickstart           => Automatically execute the quickstart deployment | Syntax: (run "ent quickstart --help")
+  - quickstart           => Helps locally installing entando instances
   - run-tests            => Run the internal tests

 > Further info about entando: